-- 1. It is permissible to relax these to the limits specified in Table 6.2 if: - (i) following a secured event, the voltage limits specified in Table 6.2 can be achieved,
+1. It is permissible to relax these to the limits specified in Table 6.2 if:

+(i) following a secured event, the voltage limits specified in Table 6.2 can be achieved, and (ii) there is judged to be sufficient certainty of meeting Security and Quality of Supply Standards in operational timescales.

-- (ii) there is judged to be sufficient certainty of meeting Security and Quality of Supply Standards in operational timescales. - 2.
-It is permissible to relax this to 420kV (105%) if there is judged to be sufficient certainty that the limit of 420kV (105%) can be met in operational timescales. - 6.4.
-The voltage limits in Table 6.2 are to be observed following any secured event.
+It is permissible to relax this to 420kV (105%) if there is judged to be sufficient certainty that the limit of 420kV (105%) can be met in operational timescales.